I Did It! I Did It!

 “I did it!”
 It is a common phrase you can hear echoing at Trailways Camps, and the coup de gras of the Miller family mission.

 Trailways Camp Founders Sharon and Jerry Miller had four children, a daughter Kristina, a set of fraternal twins Lewis and Robert, and then Benjamin.
-Robert and Benjamin were both born with a severe, rare disability.
+Robert and Benjamin were both born with a rare progressive disease and severe disabilities.

 “Well, our life took a different course and we just focused on finding the blessings in all of it,” Sharon said.